etaylork/google-maps/README.md

 # How to run application

-1. Updated the GOOGLE_API_KEY variable in the `src/app.ts` file
+1. Update the GOOGLE_API_KEY variable in the `src/app.ts` file

-2. Updated the script section in the `index.html` file where it says FIXME with the google API Key.
+2. Update the script section in the `index.html` file where it says FIXME with the google API Key.

    ```html
    <script